icaros-usc/pyribs/README.md

 By interchanging these components, a user can compose a large number of QD algorithms.

-Pyribs is an implementation of the RIBS framework geared towards a wide range of users, from beginners entering the field to experienced researchers seeking to develop new algorithms.
-Pyribs achieves these goals by embodying three
+Pyribs is an implementation of the RIBS framework designed to support a wide range of users, from beginners entering the field to experienced researchers seeking to develop new algorithms.
+Pyribs achieves these goals by embodying three principles:
-principles:

 - **Simple:** Centered _only_ on components that are absolutely necessary to run a QD algorithm, allowing users to combine the framework with other software